Skip to content

 Creating Themes

-User themes are loaded from JSON files (with the .bntheme extension) found in the themes or community-themes subdirectories of your user folder.
-The full path to these folders effectively being the following:
+User themes are loaded from JSON files (with the .bntheme extension) found in the themes or community-themes (consider cloning the community themes repo) subdirectories of your user folder.
+The default, full path to these folders is the following on each supported platform:

 • macOS: ~/Library/Application Support/Binary Ninja/{themes,community-themes}